PackagePart.CreateRelationship Method (Uri, TargetMode, String)

 The part has been deleted.

-targetUri or relationshipType is a null reference (Nothing in Visual Basic).
+targetUri or relationshipType is null.

 The targetMode parameter is not a valid TargetMode enumeration value.

 The part identified by the targetUri is a relationship (the target of a relationship cannot be another relationship).

 targetMode is specified as Internal but targetUri is an absolute external URI.

 The package is read-only (a new relationship cannot be added).